Accounting Standards Oversight Council

 Peter lives in Uxbridge.

-Miville Tremblay was appointed Senior Representative and Director of the Montreal Regional Office (Financial Markets) of the Bank of Canada in April 2002.
-He is a member of the Bank’s Monetary Policy review Committee, Financial Systems Review Committee and Pension Fund Investment Committee.
+Miville Tremblay was appointed Senior Director, Regional Representative of the Montreal Regional Office (Financial Markets) of the Bank of Canada in February 2017.
+He was previously the Senior Representative and Director of the Montreal Regional Office (Financial Markets).
+He is a member of the Bank’s Monetary Policy Review Committee, Financial Systems Review Committee and Pension Fund Investment Committee.

 Miville lives in Montreal.